Dying Without a Will in Mississippi

 What You Will Inherit From a Mississippi Intestate Estate

 What will you inherit if your relative dies without leaving a Last Will and Testament and the relative was a Mississippi resident or owned real estate located in Mississippi?
 Even if you determine based on the information above that you are entitled to an intestate share of your relative's estate, you may not inherit anything.
 Why?
 Because your relative may have left all non-probate property or the debts your relative owed at the time of death may exceed the value of the probate estate which will make the estate insolvent.
-If you are not sure of your legal rights as an intestate heir in Mississippi, then consult with a Mississippi probate attorney to be sure.

 Will You Will Owe in Taxes on Your Mississippi Inheritance